cyan-ide7/cyan-ide7/README.md

 - 📫 How to reach me: subhamdey228540@gmail.com
 -
 - 👯 I’m looking to collaborate on ros2 and also learn new technologies
-- 💬 Ask me about quantum computing and robotics maybe anything
+- 💬 Ask me about robotics maybe anything